K-Dharshini/Online-Examination-System/README.md

 # RESULT

-Thus the project to develop Online Examination system was developed using Star UML Software is done successfully.
+Thus, the project to develop Online Examination system was developed using Star UML Software is done successfully.